Bct-crypto/-Algebra-SmartContracts-audit-checklist/README.md

 - [ ] `S2` - Is it actually marked as view in the interface?
 - [ ] `S3` - If there is an error, could it cause DoS?
 Like `balanceOf()` reverting.
 (SWC-113)
 - [ ] `S4` - If the call entered an infinite loop, could it cause DoS?
+- [ ] `S5` - Can you rely on the resulting value?
+Is a read-only reentrance scenario possible?

 ## Events